jsauve/OAuthTwoDemo.XForms/README.md

         authorizeUrl: new Uri (""), // the auth URL for the service
         redirectUrl: new Uri ("")); // the redirect URL for the service

-Could this have been put in a common place so as not to be dupplicated in both files?
+Could this have been put in a common place so as not to be duplicated in both files?
 Yeah, probably.

 ### What you get: